Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 1. SFSafariViewController - Officially supported by MitID.
 2. ASWebAuthenticationSession - Not officially supported by MitID.
 Recommended by Signaturgruppen.

-The SFSafariViewController supports running the Safari browser as part of an iOS app, whereas the ASWebAuthenticationSession is a secure embedded browser.
+The SFSafariViewController supports running the Safari browser as part of an iOS app, whereas the ASWebAuthenticationSession is a secure webview browser.

 Signaturgruppen recommend the ASWebAuthenticationSession, as this provides a proper termination hook that allows for a better handling of the UX in the app switch flow.
 Signaturgruppen consider the risk of a future MitID update to cause errors with the ASWebAuthenticationSession functionality to be small.